 To Combat The Pandemic, Biden Will Aim To Depoliticize Mask-Wearing

-"Wearing one of these masks when you're outside is not a partisan issue," Biden said a couple of days later, during a livestreamed event.
+"Wearing one of these masks when you're outside is not a partisan issue," Biden said a couple of days later during a livestreamed event.
 "It is a matter of protecting other people."
-New CDC guidance also indicates it protects the wearer of the mask as well.
+New guidance from the Centers for Disease Control and Prevention also indicates it protects the wearer of the mask as well.

 The lines were drawn.